raafayk7/DocumentManagementSystem/assets/important_docs/phase5-progress.md

 - **Resilience Wrapper**: Combines both patterns for comprehensive storage resilience
 - **Environment-Driven Configuration**: All features configurable via .env variables

+The storage strategy implementations provide:
+- **LocalStorageStrategy**: Complete local file system operations with validation and metrics
+- **S3StorageStrategy**: Full AWS S3 integration with LocalStack emulator support
+- **AzureStorageStrategy**: Complete Azure Blob Storage integration with Azurite emulator support
+- **Unified Interface**: All strategies implement the same IStorageStrategy interface
+- **Performance Monitoring**: Built-in metrics and health monitoring for all operations

-The next steps will build upon this solid foundation to implement concrete storage strategies, observability features, and CLI tools that will make the system truly enterprise-ready.
+The next steps will build upon this solid foundation to implement observability features, emulator setup, and CLI tools that will make the system truly enterprise-ready.

-**Ready to proceed with Step 3: Storage Strategy Implementations!** 🚀
+**Ready to proceed with Step 3.4: Emulator Setup!** 🚀